sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

-# Teammate Gatherings and Celebrations
+# Teammate Celebrations & Gatherings

 Here at Sourcegraph, we encourage frequent team virtual and in-person gatherings outside of work.
 We also like to celebrate, and we like to celebrate _you_!
-Use this guide for team gatherings and to celebrate your teammates' birthdays, anniversaries, and source some really great gift ideas.
+Use this guide for team gatherings and to celebrate your teammates' milestones.
+Recommended milestones to celebrate include:

-**The People team is currently revamping our swag and gifting policies and will announce updates soon.** Until then, managers will own celebrating their teammates' birthdays and work anniversaries.
-We suggest posting about the occasion in the `#thanks` channel and then letting the teammate know they can expense $XX to celebrate.

-Please follow the [anniversary gift amount policy](#gift-amount-policy-for-anniversaries) and [birthday gift amount policy](#gift-amount-policy-for-birthdays).

-Posting suggestions:

-- Announce the occasion: "A huge #thanks and congrats to [name] on their [#] year anniversary at Sourcegraph!"
-- Highlight their key contributions and impact they've made

-## Team Virtual Gatherings

-In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
-Each team has $150 per person per quarter to spend on a team gathering of their choice.
-This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).
-This can be expensed under the "Team Travel" categories.

-## Teammate In-Person Gatherings

-As an all-remote company, we want everyone to feel included and connected, regardless of where they’re located.
-As such, each teammate has $150 per person per quarter to spend on a gathering of their choice (in addition to travel budgets).
-This budget can be used for a wide array of activities including meals, transportation, etc. We will reimburse only your own portion of the bill if you include a non-teammate, so make sure to separate your bills or ask for separate receipts.
-This can be expensed under the "Team Travel" categories.
+- anniversaries
+- birthdays
+- promotions
+- new babies

 ## Anniversaries

 We like to take the time to celebrate big milestones for teammates who have hit their yearly anniversaries (_and beyond_)!
 It is Sourcegraph custom for the manager of a teammate who has hit a yearly milestone to record a video message highlighting their accomplishments.
 This message is then posted in #thanks.
 Managers can easily access all teammate anniversaries by checking their Bamboo HR homepage.